dhiway/cord/cord-subxt-sdk/README.md

 The explainers live in `docs/examples/subxt-sdk/*.md` so they can also be rendered inside other documentation toolchains.

+## Extrinsic helpers

+Origin runtimes share the same signed-extension tuple, so the SDK exposes four composable helper paths that map directly to common transaction flows:

+1. **Single extrinsic** – use `TxSubmitter::submit_with_progress` together with
+   `Client::tx().build(...)` to sign-and-watch a single call while the helper manages nonce reservations and structured progress logs.
+2. **Utility batch** – call `Client::tx().utility_batch(calls)` to wrap several calls inside `pallet_utility::batch`, which will continue even if one item fails.
+This is ideal for “best effort” multi-attribute updates like the entity demo.
+3. **Utility batch_all** – call `Client::tx().utility_batch_all(calls)` when every call must succeed
+   or the entire transaction should revert.
+Use this for critical migrations where partial outcomes are unacceptable.
+4. **Meta transaction dispatch** – call `Client::tx().meta_dispatch(call, meta_signer, opts)` to build
+   a `MetaTx::dispatch` payload.
+You supply the **signer** (who authorises the payload) via the `MetaSigner` trait plus a `MetaTxOptions` struct, and submit the resulting extrinsic with your relayer’s `TxSubmitter`.
+The helper reconstructs the runtime’s signed-extension tuple, computes the same implicit payload that the chain verifies, and signs the meta transaction on the signer’s behalf.
+The relayer only needs to call `submit_with_progress` on the returned payload.

+Each helper runs on top of the reconnecting RPC client introduced in `Client::connect_with`, so calls are automatically retried with exponential backoff when the node restarts.

 ## Customising walkthrough data

 Payloads for every pallet extrinsic now come from `sample_data/demo.json`.
 The CLI transforms the JSON into the strongly typed structures that the runtime expects, so you can tweak fields without recompiling the binary.
 To point the walkthrough at a different file, pass `--sample-data /path/to/your.json`.
 Each JSON template can reference `{label}`, `{base_label}`, and `{run_id}` placeholders, which are resolved per run, and tokens such as the entity or registry identifier can be injected via `"type": "token"` entries.
 The bundled template defines optional attributes (`expires_at`, `notes`) and multiple lookup specs so you can demonstrate flexible schemas without editing Rust code.